-Everyone knows that technology can save time but what is often forgotten is that good use of technology can also save money and even put a positive step forward to help with the growing concerns about climate change and the impact on our planet.
-(We will have more on that in a future post).
-The key with implementing new digital solutions however is to maximise the benefits that new ways of working can bring and get the best return on your investment.
+I’m sure everyone knows that technology can save time.
+What is often forgotten is that good use of technology can also save money and even put a positive step forward to help with the growing concerns about climate change and the impact on our planet.
+The key with implementing new digital solutions is to maximise the benefits that new ways of working can bring to get the best return on your investment.

 Understand the problem

 Always ensure that you have spent time identifying exactly what you want solved.
 Make sure you are solving a problem that actually exists.
 You can then plan to design or implement a solution.

-Many organisations we speak to have a vague understanding as to what issues they face but once they have seen the technology available they ‘fall for the kit’ rather than challenging its use in the environment of their day to day working life.
+Many organisations we speak to have a vague understanding as to what issues they face.
+Once they have seen the technology available they ‘fall for the kit’ rather than challenging its use in the environment of their day to day working life.

 - Is this really the right solution for you?

 - Do you need to spend your money here?

 Often tech companies will offer “and it can do this” or “if you have issues with that” and those making the purchase will be deflected from their core needs.